Learning to Evaluate the Artness of AI-generated Images: Experiment

 \subsection{Implementation Details}

-\textbf{Dataset.} We collect a set of art paintings including art faces, art horse paintings, and landscape paintings from the WikiART dataset to perform the transfer learning on pre-trained StyleGAN2~\cite{StyleGAN2} models from photorealistic style to artistic style.
-For the art face domain, we leverage an available and preprocessed dataset~\cite{WikiARTface}.
+\textbf{Dataset.} WikiART~\cite{WikiART} is a large-scale dataset of over 80k unique paintings with detailed metadata on artists, styles, and genres.
+We collect a set of art paintings including art faces, art horse paintings, and landscape paintings from the WikiART dataset to perform the transfer learning on pre-trained StyleGAN2~\cite{StyleGAN2} models from photorealistic style to artistic style.
+For the art face domain, we leverage an available and preprocessed dataset~\cite{wikiartface}.
 To collect art horse paintings, we retrieved $2,000$ paintings from WikiART whose CLIP~\cite{radford2021learning} embeddings had the closest cosine similarity to the CLIP embedding of the prompt ``this is a horse painting'', as well as all paintings with the keyword ``horse'' in the accompanying metadata (\textit{i.e.,} genre, name, description, and tags).
 We manually exclude false positive horse paintings.
 For the landscape painting domain, we use all paintings belonging to the ``landscape'' genre in WikiART.
 In total, we collect $5,812$ art faces, $2,936$ horse paintings, and $15,209$ landscape paintings.

 \textbf{StyleGAN Transfer Learning.} We use two settings to transfer the pre-trained photorealistic StyleGAN2 models to the artistic models.
 In the first setting, we use FreezeG technique, which fixes the early layers of the generator and fine-tunes the last generator blocks.
 We determine which layers to fuse through hyperparameter tuning, and our experiments show that tuning only the last $5$ or $6$ blocks or the entire model produces visually pleasing results.
 For this method, we use a learning rate of $0.0002$, a batch size of $16$, and a total of $10,000$ training iterations, and use all collected paintings belonging to the corresponding domains for adaptation.
 In the second setting, we use the few-shot adaptation method.
 First, we cluster the paintings using K-Means based on their artistic styles represented by the Gram matrices.
 We set the number of clusters to $20$, which approximates the number of unique artistic styles in the dataset.
 For each cluster, we select 10 paintings that are closest to the cluster center as representatives and use them to adapt the photorealistic model.
 We perform the few-shot StyleGAN model transfer on all $20$ clusters using a learning rate of $0.0002$, a batch size of $4$, and a total of $5,000$ training iterations.
 We keep all other hyperparameters the same as the official implementations.